brockboland/jQuery-Columnifier/README.markdown

-In progress.
-I'll add details when, you know, it starts working a little bit.
+Work in progress.
+I'll add details when, you know, it starts working a little better.